findkit/findkit/packages/docs/docs/crawler/languages.md

-When crawling and indexing pages the Findkit Crawler uses the page's language to better understand the text on the page: A language aware stemmer is used to convert the words to the root form.
+When crawling and indexing pages the Findkit Crawler uses the page's language to better understand the text on the page: A language aware stemmer is used to convert the words to a stem.
 For example "crawling" to "crawl".
-This allows users search for text in any form and it will be always matched using the root form.
+This allows users search for text in any form and it will be matched using the stem.

 The language is picked from these sources in this order